gary-rowe/SimpleScaffolding/README.md

 They even have unit tests.
 Since `AdminUserTest` was available, `Scaffolding` was able to generate the unit tests, their test fixtures and some friendly entity-specific documentation.

+Note that the `template_location` supports the `classpath:` prefix so that the Scaffolding class can be used within an application using its classpath as the source of the templates.
+This is handy if you need to create a "code generator" service.

 #### TIP: Use your IDE's version control view to strip out unwanted templates